Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Planar Graphs and Sparse Graphs

 The proof of Theorem~\ref{HvdHMR-thm} is long and technical.
 But in a sense, the key idea is that list coloring squares of planar graphs is very similar to list coloring line graphs.
 This problem was solved asymptotically by Kahn~\cite{Kahn2}, and the proof of the key lemma in~\cite{HavetHMR} follows the approach in~\cite{Kahn2}.
 In~\cite{HavetHMR} the authors also posed the following conjecture.
 It is a special case of the Square List Coloring Conjecture, which we discuss in Section~\ref{sec:LCS} and which was previously disproved.

 \begin{conjecture}[\cite{HavetHMR}] If $G$ is a planar graph, then $\chil^2(G)=\chi^2(G)$. \end{conjecture}

 It is difficult to prove general lower bounds on $\chi^2(G)$ that are stronger than $\Delta+1$.
 So most of the graphs for which Conjecture~\ref{HvdHMR-conj} has been proved are those for which $\chil^2(G)=\Delta+1$.
 We discuss these in more detail in Section~\ref{sec:planar-girth}.
 However, in 2022 this conjecture was disproved by Hasanvand~\cite{hasanvand}.
-(The conjecture does remain open for graphs with maximum degree at least 4.)
+(In the same paper, Hasanvand also constructed various other examples of graphs $G$ with $\chil^2(G)>\chi^2(G)$.
+One such family~\cite[Theorem~3.5]{hasanvand} consists of certain $4$-regular planar graphs; but each of these graphs is also a line graph of a 3-regular (planar) graph, so we defer further details to our discussion of strong edge-coloring in Section~\ref{strong-subcubic-sec}.)

 \begin{theorem}[\cite{hasanvand}] Conjecture~\ref{HvdHMR-conj} is false.
 Specifically, there exists a cubic claw-free planar graph $G$ of order 12 (see Figure~\ref{fig:hasanvand}) such that $\chi^2(G)=4<\chil^2(G)$.
 In fact, this graph is the first in an infinite family of (2-connected) cubic claw-free planar graphs satisfying the same inequality. \end{theorem} The proof is pretty, so we sketch it. \begin{proof}[Proof Sketch.]
 Form $G$ from $K_4$ by subdiving each edge once and taking the line graph; see Figure~\ref{fig:hasanvand}.
 Clearly $\chi^2(G)\ge \omega^2(G)=4$.
 And the coloring on the left shows that $\chi^2(G)\le 4$.